leestevetk/WSBEditor/README.md

 - No installation required
 - Includes [new configuration options introduced in Windows 10 Version 2004 (aka the May 2020 update)](https://docs.microsoft.com/en-us/windows/whats-new/whats-new-windows-10-version-2004#windows-sandbox).

+## Functions
+- Create Sandbox configuration files
+- Templates for Sandbox configuration
+- Open (and edit) your configuration files

 ## How to Use

 ### Option 1: Launch Directly (Recommended)